 By 1935, with the government-imposed "numbered" system (described below) in place, the first American highway was completely paved coast-to-coast.
 It was US 30, and most of it from PA to WY was the former Lincoln Highway.

 And Henry Ford got a free ride!
 He refused to donate to the LHA, claiming that road-building should be left to government.
 Yet with the most cars on the road his company was the prime beneficiary.
-Ford also bought the Lincoln luxury car brand in 1922, reaping free advertising and implied association with the Lincoln Highway funded by many of his competitors.
+(His son Edsel took over in 1919, bought the Lincoln luxury car brand and became a major LHA supporter.)

 Roughly a half-century apart, two private initiatives--the Pony Express and Lincoln Highway--filled urgent needs, changing and improving America.
 One marked an ending, the other a beginning.
 All Americans know about the Pony Express, but very few have heard of the Lincoln Highway and the citizen-led era before highways had numbers.

 Route 66 is the most-famous highway of the "numbered" era beginning in 1926, after governments took over road building and maintenance.

 The 250+ "named" roads (Lincoln Highway etc.) had become unwieldy to mark and map...and especially to follow.
 A crude stretch of dirt might have a dozen names with confusing signs and symbols painted by boosters on utility poles, trees, barns and rocks.
 Frequent turns only made things worse.

 Some "highways" or "automobile trails" served no real need because they overlapped.
 Others were basically promotional scams that lured motorists out of their way to benefit small-town merchants, or entire towns, that paid to be included.

 After more than a decade of increasing chaos, government stepped in and assigned numbers using a rational system.
 "Named" routes disappeared--most were unmissed except by their promoters.
 Some older motorists still used the names until around World War II.